Explore the School of Nursing's PhD Programs

 2. Do former UTMB students have to submit transcripts to NursingCAS?

 No. If you are an alumni of UTMB you do not have to submit your transcripts.
-You will still have to log into NursingCAS, submit all other required documents, and after you submit your application, email the Nursing PhD Office at bndeleon@utmb.edu and inform us that you have submitted your application and you are an alumni.
+You will still have to log into NursingCAS, submit all other required documents, and after you submit your application, email the Office of Student Affairs & Admissions at son.studentaffairs@utmb.edu and inform them that you have submitted your application and you are an alumni.
 We will attach your transcripts to your application for you.
 If you have attended another university after you attended UTMB, then you will have to follow the previous instructions and submit only the transcript of the school attended after UTMB.

 3. How do I request credit for nursing courses taken at another school?

 PhD students may transfer up to six (6) credit hours.
 After you are admitted to the UTMB Nursing PhD program, you may submit a petition to the Program Director for a transfer of credits.
-Email the Nursing PhD Program Office at bndeleon@utmb.edu and inform us that you have courses that you would like to receive credit for.
+Email the Office of Student Affairs & Admissions at son.studentaffairs@utmb.edu and inform them that you have courses that you would like to receive credit for.
 After your petition is reviewed, you will be notified which courses are approved or denied for transfer credit.

 4. I live outside of the United States of America.
 May I attend UTMB PhD program?